AcademySoftwareFoundation/aswf-sample-project/README.md

 ## TSC Meeting Agenda/Notes

-Best practice for a project is publish an agenda for every scheduled meeting ahead of time ( preferably the day before ) and then publish the notes after the meeting.
+Best practice for a project is to publish an agenda for every scheduled meeting ahead of time ( preferably the day before ) and then publish the notes after the meeting.
 Using the tsc directory structure above, the best place for meeting notes to live is under ```tsc``` using the ```yyyy-mm-dd.md``` naming convention.

 Agendas can be complied in a number of different ways, including...

 - Right in the same doc and shared as a pull request.
 - A shared Google Doc, which then you can use a tool like [Docs to Markdown](https://gsuite.google.com/marketplace/app/docs_to_markdown/700168918607) to produce clean markdown.
 - As a GitHub Issues, complied from other GitHub issues.

+## Email Lists and Instant Message Infrastructure

+The project should offer clearly identified communication channels to facilitate interaction between developers, users, or developers and users.
+The project should define the best combination of mailing lists and/or instant message channels based on the needs of its community.
+The ASWF provides infrastructure that projects are encouraged to use.

+The [ASWF Mailing List Server](https://lists.aswf.io/) uses the [groups.io](https://groups.io/) service to host both general ASWF mailing lists (referenced from the [main ASWF site](https://www.aswf.io/get_involved/)) as well as project specific mailing lists.
+Links to project specific mailing lists should be clearly listed on the project website, a typical set of lists could be:

+* `project-announce` for general announcements such as new releases
+* `project-devel` for developer-oriented discussion
+* `project-user` for user-oriented discussion

+A project may also want to offer an "official" Instant Message server as a complement or alternative to the mailing lists.
+The ASWF provides a [ASWF Slack Instance](https://slack.aswf.io/) with channels for both general ASWF as well as project-specific topics.
+The ASWF Slack instance offers a simple onboarding interface where users can self-invite, and is discoverable from the [home page of the main ASWF web site](https://www.aswf.io/).
+The project web site should also prominently link to its Instant Message server.

+The Linux Foundation Release Engineering team can help with the creation of project mailing lists and Slack channels.

 ## Versioning and Releases